-Treatment emergent bleeding events occurred in 18% of subjects receiving sunitinib in the doubleblind treatment phase of GIST Study compared to 17% of subjects receiving placebo.
+Treatment emergent bleeding events occurred in 18% of subjects receiving sunitinib in the double-blind treatment phase of GIST Study compared to 17% of subjects receiving placebo.
 In subjects receiving sunitinib for treatment-naïve MRCC, 39% of patients had bleeding events compared with 11% of subjects receiving interferon- $\alpha$ (IFN- $\alpha$ ).
 Seventeen (4.5%) subjects on sunitinib versus 5 (1.7%) of subjects on IFN- $\alpha$ experienced Grade 3 or greater bleeding events.
 Of subjects receiving sunitinib for cytokine-refractory MRCC, 26% experienced bleeding.
 Bleeding events, excluding epistaxis, occurred in 21.7% of subjects receiving sunitinib in the Phase 3 pNET study compared to 9.85% of subjects receiving placebo.
 Routine assessment of these events should include complete blood counts and physical examination.

-Epistaxis was the most common haemorrhagic adverse reaction, having been reported for approximately half of the patients with solid tumours who experienced haemorrhagic events.
+Epistaxis was the most common treatment-related hemorrhagic adverse event, having been reported for approximately half of the patients with solid tumors who experienced hemorrhagic events.
 Some of the epistaxis events were severe, but very rarely fatal.

-Gastrointestinal disorders
+Gastrointestinal Tract

-Serious, sometimes fatal gastrointestinal complications including gastrointestinal perforation were reported in patients with intra-abdominal malignancies treated with sunitinib.
+Serious, sometimes fatal GI complications including GI perforation have occurred in subjects with intra-abdominal malignancies treated with sunitinib.